JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 This script shows the structure of CNN and the training- and testing phase.
 It provided only a idea, the reason is:

 The purpose of this thsis is to explore the feasibility and try to make the parameters of the model as few as possible, the structure of the model is very simple and parameters are also not 'perfect'.

+## results

+Only the main results will be showed.